agbign20/datavizfinalproject/updates.md

 ## April 18 End of Class

 I fixed the geom_bar so the dodge position shows how many players are in each position.
 I also added the fill = Team for both graphs so that when the user chooses multiple teams, they can see which team has higher salary or more players in that position.

+## April 20 Beginning of Class

+I tried fixing the slicing problems I am having for the salary because the ordering does not seem to be correct.
+It seems to only get remove the other teams that I add to the input.
+Then I changed the colors to a brewer palette.
+I tried creating an input for users to choose a theme but also ran into problems.